oroberts19/PDS-Final-Deliverables/README.md

 * TensorFlow 2.3.1

 ## Setup
 Please ssh username@10.10.11.64 and navigate to /home/oroberts/DealersUtd to use as working directory for proof of concept.
 All data and both .py files are there.
-Run `python3 pricing_model.py` or `python3 engagement_rate_model.py` for respective models.

 Please create a conda environment replacing myenv with your choice of name
 `conda create --name myenv`